zvada/technology/docs/release/cut-data-release.md

 Day 2: Pushing the Release
 --------------------------

-!!! warning
-    Operations would like to send out the release announcement prior to 3 PM Eastern time.
-    Do not start this process after 2 PM Eastern time unless you check with Operations (specifically Kyle Gross) first.

 ### Step 1: Push from pre-release to release

 This script moves the packages into release, clones releases into new version-specific release repos,